 Workshops, Seminars, and Public Lectures

-SEPARC hosts workshops, seminars, and public lectures to disseminate research findings and policy analysis results to all stakeholders, including government.
+ESEPARC hosts workshops, seminars, and public lectures to disseminate research findings and policy analysis results to all stakeholders, including government.
 These activities serve as public education or awareness creation on policy matters.
 The events also serve as a platform to engage stakeholders through policy debates that enhance the appreciation of research findings for effective and evidence based policy decisions.
-Effectively, this facilitates easier absorption of research and policy analysis products into the policy making processes for Swaziland.
+Effectively, this facilitates easier absorption of research and policy analysis products into the policy making processes for Eswatini.